Betsy

 ”We will provide further event updates where relevant.”

-Hyde, a talented musician and also a member of band Peking Duck, is also in a relationship with Abby Chatfield.
+Hyde, a talented musician and also a member of band Peking Duk, is also in a relationship with Abbie Chatfield.

 She once famously launched into the predictable #nuptothecup in one of her sprays on social media.